Sigma-bond metathesis

 This reactivity was first observed by Patricia Watson, a researcher at duPont.

-The reaction is mainly observed for complexes of metals with d0 configuration, e.g. complexes of Sc(III), Zr(IV), Nb(IV), Ta(V), etc. f-Element complexes also participate, regardless of the number of f-electrons.
+The reaction is mainly observed for complexes of metals with d0 configuration, e.g. complexes of Sc(III), Zr(IV), Nb(V), Ta(V), etc. f-Element complexes also participate, regardless of the number of f-electrons.
 The reaction is thought to proceed via cycloaddition.
 Indeed, the rate of the reaction is characterized by a highly negative entropy of activation, indicating an ordered transition state.
 For metals unsuited for redox, sigma bond metathesis provides a pathway for introducing substituents.

 The reaction attracted much attention because hydrocarbons are normally unreactive substrates, whereas some sigma-bond metatheses are facile.
 Unfortunately the reaction does not readily allow the introduction of functional groups.
 It has been suggested that dehydrocoupling reactions proceed via sigma-bond metathesis.